UniversalDependencies/UD_English-Pronouns/README.md

 ## Inherent gender bias

+### Feminine Independent Genitive pronoun

 The Feminine Dependent and Independent Genitive pronouns differ from the Masculine Genitive pronouns by having two forms, "her" and "hers", instead of using the same for both, "his".
-For example: "her car", "car of her_s_" / "his car", "car of his".
+For example: "her car", "car of her**s**" / "his car", "car of his".

 It is almost certain that the most popular syntactic parsers correctly identify the Masculine Independent Genitive pronoun correctly because "his" is the same form as the Dependent Genitive.

 So, while the errors result from arbitrary linguistic distinctions that are not any person's fault, they have resulted in a situation that patterns with gender bias.
-For example, if you are building an information extraction system that relies on pronouns to know who possesses what, it will be more accurate for information about people referred to by Masculine pronouns than with Feminine ones.
+For example, if you are building an information extraction system that relies on pronouns to know who possesses what, it will be more accurate for information about people referred to by Masculine pronouns than by Feminine ones.

+### Singular Neutral Genitive pronoun

-Every instance of "they/them/their/theirs" in the existing datasets are annotated as plurals, this also presents a potential gender bias in the data.
+Every instance of "they/them/their/theirs" in the existing datasets are annotated as plurals, so this also presents a potential gender bias in the data.
 Many individuals prefer "they/them/their/theirs" as their singular personal pronouns.
 So, this dataset is also targeting examples of singular "theirs".

+## Other Genitive pronouns

 For comprehensiveness across the most widely used Independent Genitive Singular pronouns, "mine", and (singular) "yours" are also included.
 There are a very large number of additional variations of singular pronouns used in variants of English (like "ze").
 Their existence is acknowledged here and the dataset can be extended to these with find-and-replace for the "they/them/their/theirs" variants in the dataset.

+## Grammatical Diversity

 The Independent Genitives can occur in more syntactic contexts than any other pronoun: more than all the other pronouns combined.
 So, the new dataset is adding a lot more grammatical diversity to the overall Universal Dependencies dataset, too!

 ## How the dataset was created and is structured

-The dataset was created manually, targeting syntactic diversity.
+The dataset was created manually, targeting grammatical diversity.
 For example, there are sentences with "hers" appearing as the subject, object, indirect object, and oblique arguments; sentences with "hers" in a conjunction, sentences with "hers" in a complement clause, etc.

 About 90% of the sentences are completely unique, and the remaining 10% alternate an important linguistic feature in English, like regular and irregular verbs, or linguistic features that would have different syntax and/or morphology in other languages, like the locative/ablative case distinction.